Consider MLVPN for bonded VPN

 Some way to have MLPPP equivalent with VPN fixes these scenarios.

-#5 Updated by mark rousseau about 4 years ago
+Updated by mark rousseau over 4 years ago

 This feature would bring high value to the product and really make it stand out from the crowd.
 Not many solutions are available that do this without being a bit of pain.